dpastling/plethora/README.md

 mkdir results
 ```

-2. Trim low quality bases from the 3' ends of the reads and remove any that are shorter than 80bp.
-Since we are working with simulated reads, we don't expect many reads to be effected by this.
+2. Trim low quality bases from the 3' ends of the reads and remove any that are
+shorter than 80 bp.
+Since we are working with simulated data, we don't expect
+many reads to be effected by this.

 ```bash
 cutadapt \